sernik-tech/member-images/sernik/README.md

 ├──  files
 │   └──  <your_preferred_username>
 │       └──  usr
-│           └──  share
 │           └── <default files which you can include in your image>
 ├──  recipes
 │   └──  <your_preferred_username>
 │       └──  recipe.yml
 └──  scripts
-    ├──  example.sh
-    ├──  signing.sh
     └── <all scripts you want to include can just be dumped directly into here, we recommending using example.sh as a base>
 ```